-Migrant Caravan Grows to 5,000
+Thousands Swell Ranks Of U.S.-Bound Migrant Caravan In Mexico

 "We asked for people to give us rides, we sold the little we had to come," she added.
 "I'm doing this for my daughters and granddaughters."

-James tells NPR that people at the border say they'll do whatever is asked of them, as long as they aren't send back to Honduras.
+James tells NPR that people at the border say they'll do whatever is asked of them, as long as they aren't sent back to Honduras.

-The decision to form a migrant caravan came after some migrants have up trying to enter Mexico legally because the asylum application process was too slow and most consider the U.S. as their final destination is the U.S., where Trump says he will close the border on them.
+The decision to form a migrant caravan came after some migrants gave up trying to enter Mexico legally because the asylum application process was too slow and most consider their final destination to be the U.S., where Trump says he will close the border on them.

 "They're not coming into this country," Trump said at the rally.

-Note: A previous version of this story misspelled the name of freelance reporter James Fredrick as Frederick.